OtaTran241/Tower_Defense_Game/README.md

   - Automatic deallocation.

 ### **4. Multithreading**
-- Background tasks like enemy movement and game state updates are handled in separate threads, ensuring smooth rendering and responsive gameplay.
+- Background tasks like spawn enemy or game state updates are handled in separate threads, ensuring smooth rendering and responsive gameplay.

 ### **5. Event Handling**
 - SFML's event system is used to handle user inputs like: